LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/variables.rst

 .. index:: ! variable

 One of the most powerful features of a programming language is the ability to manipulate variables.
 A **variable** is a name that refers to a value.
 Recall that a value is a single, specific piece of data, such as a specific number or string.
+Variables allow us to store values for later use.

 A useful visual analogy for how a variable works is that of a label that "points to" a piece of data.

 .. figure:: figures/variable.png
    :height: 400px
-   :alt: A label, programmingLanguages, pointing to a piece of data, "JavaScript"
+   :alt: A label, programmingLanguages, pointing to a the string value "JavaScript"

    A variable can be visualized as a label poinging to a specific piece of data.

-In this figure, the name/label "programmingLanguage" points to the string value "JavaScript".
-This is more than an analogy, as it also is representative of how a variable and the associate value are stored in a computer's memory, as we will learn later.
+In this figure, the name "programmingLanguage" points to the string value "JavaScript."
+This is more than an analogy, since it also is representative of how a variable and the associated value are stored in a computer's memory, as we will learn later.

-With this analogy in mind, let's look at how this formaly works in JavaScript.
+With this analogy in mind, let's look at how we can formaly create variables in JavaScript.

 Declaring and Initializing Variables With ``let``
 -------------------------------------------------